Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Disentanglement in brains: A theory of cell types

 We next turn our attention to neuroscience, which is indeed the inspiration for our biological constraints.
 While we hope our general theory of neural representations will be useful for explaining representations across tasks and brain areas, for reasons stated below, we choose our first example from spatial processing in the hippocampal formation.
 We show our biological constraints lead to separate neural populations (modules) coding for separate task variables, but \textbf{only} when task variables correspond to independent factors of variation.
 Importantly, the modules consist of distinct functional cell types with similar firing properties, resembling grid \citep{hafting_microstructure_2005} and object-vector cells \citep{hoydal_object-vector_2019} (GCs and OVCs).

 We choose to focus on spatial representations for two reasons.
-Firstly, there is a significant puzzle about why neurons deep in the brain, synaptically far from the sensorimotor periphery, almost miraculously develop single cell representations for human-interpretable factors (e.g. GCs for location in space, and OVCs for relative location to objects).
+Firstly, there is a significant puzzle about why neurons deep in the brain, synaptically far from the sensorimotor periphery, almost miraculously develop single cell representations for human-interpretable factors (e.g. GCs for location in space; Fig. \ref{fig:GridOVC}A, and OVCs for relative location to objects Fig. \ref{fig:GridOVC}B).
 Such observations are not easily accounted for by standard neural network accounts that argue that representations are unlikely to be human-interpretable \citep{richards_deep_2019}.
 Secondly, whilst these bespoke spatial representations are commonly observed to factorise into single cells, there are situations in which selectivity spans across multiple task variables \citep{boccara_entorhinal_2019,hardcastle_multiplexed_2017}.
 For example, sometimes spatial firing patterns of GCs are warped by reward \citep{boccara_entorhinal_2019} and sometimes they are not \citep{butler_remembered_2019}.
 There is no theory for explaining why and when this happens.

 \textbf{A factorised task for rodents.} We consider a task in which rodents must know where they are in space, but must also approach one of multiple objects.
-If objects appear in different places in different contexts, the task is factorised into two independent factors (Fig. \ref{fig:GridOVC}A): `Where am I in allocentric spatial coordinates?' and `Where am I in object-centric coordinates?'.
-By contrast, if objects always appear in the same locations, the task is not factorised (as spatial location can predict object location).
-Our theory says that solving this task requires two neural sub-spaces - one for allocentric location and one for location relative to objects - and that these sub-spaces should be represented in separate neural populations when the task is factorised, but not otherwise.
+If objects appear in different places in different contexts, the task is factorised into independent factors (Fig. \ref{fig:GridOVC}C): `Where am I in allocentric spatial coordinates?' and `Where am I in object-centric coordinates?'.
+By contrast, if objects always appear in the same locations, the task is not factorised (as spatial location can predict object location). {\revision Formally, our task requires predicting spatial location, \( \vx \), whether an object is observed, \( \vo \), and the optimal action, \( \va \).
+If objects move between tasks, then \(p(\vx, \va , \vo) = p(\vx)p(\va, \vo) \), where \( \vo \) and \( \va \) are not factored since optimal actions are dependent on objects (see Appendix \ref{Appendix:Cell_type_optimisation} for details).
+Our theory says the representation will have two subspaces - one for allocentric location (for predicting \( \vx \)) and one for location relative to objects (for predicting \( \vo \) and \( \va \)) - and that these sub-spaces should be represented in separate neural populations when biological constraints are present.}